 GOOD FRIDAY: SALVATION WITHOUT DIVINE VIOLENCE

-Without reflecting, many 21st century Christians, who regularly use I-pods, ponder photos from the Hubble telescope, marvel at images of black holes, go to Sikh and Hindu doctors, and believe that humankind emerged from a multi-billion year process of evolution, assume the following statements reflect the essence of Christianity:
+Many 21st century Christians, not to mention critiques of Christianity, who regularly use I-pods, ponder photos from the Hubble telescope, marvel at images of black holes, go to Sikh and Hindu doctors, and believe that humankind emerged from a multi-billion year process of evolution, assume the following statements reflect the essence of Christianity:

 • Human sin brought death into the world.